hritikkkkk/Flights-service/readme.md

 Download this template from github and open it in your favourite text editor.
 Go inside the folder path and execute the following command: npm install
-In the root directory create a .env file and add the following env variables
+In the src folder create a .env file and add the following env variables

     PORT=<port number of your choice>